VirtusLab/bazel-steward/README.md

     All paths are relative to the Bazel workspace root.
     The "exact:", "glob:", "regex:" prefixes are used to determine type of path pattern.
     They can usually be omitted and correct syntax should be detected automatically.

+* In `pull-requests` section:
+  * `title` (string) <br/>
+    Overrides template used for generating pull request title.
+Variables are inected with `${}` syntax.
+    Available variables are `dependencyId`, `versionFrom`, `versionTo`, and for maven dependencies only: `group` and `artifact`.
+  * `body` (string) <br/>
+    Overrides template used for generating pull request body.
+Syntax and variables are the same as for the title.

+* In `post-update-hooks` section:
+  * `commands` (list of strings) <br/>
+    List of commands to run after applying an update.
+Commands are run separately under `sh -c`
+  * `files to commit` (list of strings) <br/>
+    List of path patterns of files to commit after running commands (syntax is the same as for `search-paths.path-patterns`).
+  * `run-for` (string) <br/>
+    Scope for running commands.
+    1. `commit` - runs for each commit and includes changes in the commit
+    2. `pull-request` - runs for the whole pull request, after creating all commits.
+It creates a separate commit with modifier file.
+Message can be configured with `commit-message` setting.
+    Currently each pull request has only one update since grouping is not implemented, so this setting only impact if new commit will be created or not.

 # Installation